LINKFRESH Software Holdings Limited – Data Protection Policy

 The IT & Operations Manager Jeremy Wardell is responsible for:

 - Ensuring all systems, services and equipment used for storing data meet acceptable security standards.

 - Performing regular checks and scans to ensure security hardware and software is functioning properly.

 - Evaluating any third party services the company is considering using to store or process data.
 For example, cloud computing services.

-The Marketing Manager Sarah Neale is responsible for:
+The Director of Marketing Sarah Neale is responsible for: